OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 1. The OBO Operations committee assigns a status change reviewer during the next call to analyse the evidence for the change.
 Only the evidence matters - no need to collect more evidence in favor of the status change.
 1. Within two weeks the status change reviewer presents the arguments for and against the status change at an OBO Operations call.
 1. If there is no significant objection within a four week time period, the status change is enacted by merging the pull request.
+1. The contact person for the ontology should be notified of the acceptance or rejection of the change.

 <a name="OPS_MEMBER"></a>